reema0814/Threat-Protection-with-XDR/Labguide/lab9_threat_hunting.md

    ![Picture 1](./media/lab9xdr8.png)

 1. Explore the Investigation graph.
-Notice the high number of *Related alerts* for *svm-xxxx*.
+Notice the high number of *Related alerts* for *svm-<inject key="DeploymentID" enableCopy="false" />*.

 1. Close the *Investigation* graph window by selecting the **X** in the top-right of the window.